bit-broker/website/content/en/docs/coordinator/user.md

 Users are a main component of the BitBroker system.
 You will find [more details about users](/docs/concepts/users/), within the [key concepts](/docs/concepts/) section of this documentation.

 {{% alert color="primary" %}}
 All API calls in BitBroker require [authorisation](/docs/api-principles/authorisation/).
 The sample calls below contain a placeholder string for where you should insert your [coordinator API token](/docs/api-principles/authorisation/#obtaining-a-coordinator-key).
+If you already have a token, enter it in the box below to update all the sample calls on this page:<br/><br/>_You Coordinator API Token_<br/><input id="access-token" type="text" size="64" placeholder="paste token here">
 {{% /alert %}}
 ## Creating a New User

 New users can be created by issuing an `HTTP/POST` to the `/user` end-point.